mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 A contentious code review may indicate weaknesses earlier in the process.
 Are you arguing about things that should have been covered during the design review? *Was* there a design review?

-If the root of the disagreement traces back to a high-level design choice, that decision should happen at the team level rather than leaving it in the hands of the two people who happen to be in the code review.
+If the root of the disagreement traces back to a high-level design choice, the broader team should weigh in rather than leave it in the hands of the two people who happen to be in the code review.
 Talk to the author about opening up the discussion to the rest of your team in the form of a design review.

 ### Concede or Escalate